bobi591/auth0RedirectionMiddleware/README.md

 You can additionally customize this for your specific needs!!
 It can be used as substitute of the [Authorize] attribute in other cases as well.

-Your configure method should look like this:
+Your Configure method in the Startup class should look like this:
 ```csharp
         public void Configure(IApplicationBuilder app, IWebHostEnvironment env)
         {